gervais-amoah/lumen-collection/spec.md

 ---

-If you understand your role, answer with a todo list and I will tell you what to do.
+If you understand your role, just answer with "Got it."

 # These are for me (Gev)